Information Disclosure Based on the TCFD Recommendations

 - Risk Management under Normal Business Conditions

-- Under the guidance of the risk management deputy officer (the president of the Company), the risk management promotion officer (the deputy general manager of the Corporate Planning Division, in charge of the Human Resources & General Affairs Department) and the Human Resources & General Affairs Department (the organization responsible for risk management) identify material issues within the organization; formulate various measures to mitigate, prevent, and promptly detect risks that may exist within the Company; and implement the necessary educational and training programs in a voluntary and systematic manner.
+- Under the guidance of the risk management deputy officer (the president of the Company), the risk management promotion officer (the general manager of the Corporate Planning Division) and the organization responsible for risk management (the Corporate Management Department) identify material issues within the organization; formulate various measures to mitigate, prevent, and promptly detect risks that may exist within the Company; and implement the necessary educational and training programs in a voluntary and systematic manner.
 They also follow up on the results of crisis response measures, verify their impact, identify issues, and seek measures toward improvement.

-In the Company’s risk management regulations, climate-related risks are defined as risks that relate to either the “external business environment, including society, the economy, and politics,” or the “business continuity plan,” and are addressed by the Corporate Management Department in cooperation with the risk management promotion officer and the Human Resources & General Affairs Department.
+- The Company’s risk management regulations define climate-related risks as those risks that relate to either the “external business environment, including society, the economy, and politics,” or the “business continuity plan.”
 As demonstrated by the results of the aforementioned scenario analyses, ensuring a stable supply chain is extremely important to the continuation of our business.
 With respect to transaction-related risks classified in our risk management regulations, in order to address the risk of supply chain disruptions that stem from various supplier-inflicted issues and to fulfill our social responsibilities for procurement activities in Japan and overseas, the Company has established CSR procurement guidelines and promotes procurement activities that underline the importance of corporate ethics, legal compliance, safety, disaster prevention, environmental conservation, product safety, quality assurance, human rights, and working conditions.

 - Crisis Response Measures